open-cloud/open-cloud.github.io.old/5_roadmap.md

 expect the following deployment configurations to be based on the Burwell release.

-1. Development.
-Minimal configuration used for development, with backend cloud resources provided by CloudLab.
+1. Development: A minimal configuration used for development, with backend cloud resources provided by CloudLab.
 Corresponds to the environment described in [Developer Guide](../2_developer).
 Available with the Burwell release.

-2. OpenCloud.
-Deployed across multiple Internet2 sites.
-Service portfolio includes OpenStack, EC2, ONOS, Ceilometer, Syndicate, and vCDN.
-Available in October 2015.
+2. OpenCloud: Deployed across multiple Internet2 sites.
+Service portfolio includes OpenStack, EC2, Syndicate, and vCDN.
+Available with the Burwell release.
+(Extended to include Ceilometer in October and ONOS in November.)

+3. CORD Development: A configuration used for CORD development.
+Includes vCPE and Ceilometer, but no virtualized access devices.
+Leverages CloudLab servers rather than actual POD hardware.
+Avaiable in October 2015.

-3. CORD POD: Deployed on CORD PODs with OLT hardware support.
-Service portfolio includes OpenStack, ONOS, Ceilometer, vCDN, vOLT, vSG (formerly vCPE), and vRouter (formerly vBNG).
+4. CORD POD: A configuration to be deployed on a CORD POD with OLT hardware support.
+Service portfolio includes OpenStack, ONOS, Ceilometer, vCDN, vOLT, vCPE, and vBNG.
 Avaiable in November 2015.